Russia-Ukraine: What to know as world awaits next moves

 Putin whipped up Russian nationalism on Monday with a fiery speech indicating that Ukraine historically had no cause for being.
 He said during Wednesday’s commemoration that Russia would continue to strengthen and modernize its army and navy, “striving to increase their effectiveness, so they are fitted out with the most cutting-edge equipment.”

-The parliament approved Ukrainian President Volodymyr Zelenskyy’s decree that imposes a nationwide state of emergency.
-It allows authorities to impose restrictions on movement, block rallies and ban political parties and organizations “in the interests of national security and public order.”
+“People of Ukraine and the government of Ukraine want peace,” he said in Russian.
+“But if we come under an attack that threatens our freedom and the lives of our people, we will fight back.”

-Zelenskyy has called up some military reservists as the threat of a Russian invasion grew.
-He acknowledged that his country faces huge odds without membership in a powerful security alliance like NATO.
+Zelenskyy said he asked for a call with Putin late Wednesday but the Kremlin didn’t respond.

-“We are self-defending ourselves with the support of our partners.
-But it’s Ukrainians who are dying,” he said.
+Earlier Wednesday, Ukraine imposed a nationwide state of emergency, which allows authorities to impose restrictions on movement, block rallies and ban political parties and organizations.

 Kyiv reported heavy shelling on the frontline in eastern Ukraine, where Russia-backed rebels have held territory since 2014.
-The Ukrainian military said one of its soldiers was killed and six more were injured.
-Separatist officials reported several explosions on their territory overnight and three civilian deaths.
+The Ukrainian military said Wednesday one of its soldiers was killed and six more were wounded.
+Separatist officials reported several explosions on their territory and three civilian deaths.

-Kremlin spokesman Dmitry Peskov said late Wednesday the rebel chiefs wrote to Putin, pleading with him to intervene.
-The appeal comes after Putin recognized the independence of the rebel regions.
+The Pentagon said the Russian force arrayed along Ukraine’s borders is in an advanced state of readiness.
+“They are ready to go right now, should that be the way Mr. Putin wants to go,” press secretary John Kirby said.

-The Pentagon press secretary, John Kirby, said the Russian force arrayed along Ukraine’s borders is in an advanced state of readiness for a further invasion.
-“They are ready to go right now, should that be the way Mr. Putin wants to go,” Kirby said.
+The latest images released by the Maxar satellite image company show Russian troops and military equipment deployed within 10 miles (16 kilometers) of the Ukrainian border and less than 50 miles (80 kilometers) from Ukraine’s second-largest city, Kharkiv.

 WHEN WILL THE WEST IMPOSE MORE SANCTIONS?